AndresFerrerPestana/mern-blog-app/frontend-blog/README.md

 # MERN BLOG APP

-## Install the project
+## How to install the project

-- create a folder mern-react-blog
+- create a folder `mern-react-blog`
 - Navigate to `mern-react-blog` folder and run this commands:

 ```js
 npm create vite@latest frontend-blog -- --template react
 ```

+Navigate to the `frontend-blog` folder

 ```powershell
 cd frontend-blog
 ```

+Inside the `frontend-blog` folder run this command, to install node packages:

 ```cd frontend-blog
 npm install